-If all transaction inputs (see vin field) have a final sequence number (0xFFFFFFFF), then this field is ignored.
-Note, however, that the transaction replacement mechanism is currently disabled.
+If all transaction inputs (see vin field) have a final sequence number (see nSequence field), then this field is ignored.
+More details can be found in Sect.
+3.3 under the Final Transaction Rule.

 Coinbase Transactions

 As can be seen in Table 3.4, except for renaming the signature script field from scriptSig to coinbase, the data structure of the transaction remains the same.
 However, there are several constraints specific for a coinbase transaction.
 In the following the differences between a regular and a coinbase transaction will be explained.